ltettoni/logic2j/README.txt

 Although close to Prolog, this is NOT a Prolog programming environment, it is just the core engine (but would be a good foundation to build one)...

-More documentation in the Wiki to come.
+More documentation under src/site/resources/doc, and one day in the Wiki...

 You must have received a LICENSE.txt file with this software package.